ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ## < Panzer Dragoon: Remake > PC gyro aiming sample config

 Use the same config file of < The House of the Dead 2: Remake >, and change the key assignments to match the game.
+But the game has forced mouse smoothing, you need to move the controller slowly.

 <br>